 - At Universal Studios' Halloween Horror Nights event, several haunted houses have attempted (not always successfully) at making completely dark environments.

 - In Doom, a room suddenly turning dark indicates a monster ambush.
 "Invisible" enemies are also visible in bright areas, but practically impossible to see in dim or dark ones.

-- In Doom 3, a game infamous for this trope, there's a section where you have to choose between the flashlight or a weapon (unless you are escorting a scientist carrying a lantern.)
-Player frustration with this arbitrary choice led to the famous "duct-tape mod", in which the character Took a Third Option by strapping the flashlight to the weapon.
+- In Doom 3, a game infamous for darkness-related issues, you have to choose between the flashlight or a weaponnote .
+Player frustration with this arbitrary choice and the ensuing Fake Difficulty led to the famous Duct Tape Game Mod, in which Doomguy Takes a Third Option by strapping the flashlight to his weapons.
+The BFG Edition takes the tack of attaching the light to Doomguy's armor, allowing the player to use weapons freely.

 - If a level is dark in Halo, it is likely that you will be fighting Flood very soon.